 Question: How much bait do I need?

-Answer: Anglers normally bring 5/10 kg boilies each which should be plenty for the week, if you want to use maize & pellet (which needs to be purchased from us) we would recommend 5kg of each.
+Answer: Anglers normally have 5/10 kg boilies each which should be plenty for the week, if you want to use maize & pellet (which needs to be purchased from us) we would recommend 5kg of each.
 We always keep plenty of pellet in stock should you need more through the week.
 For bait available onsite please click here.